Technical Overview

 • Parallel operation alongside existing systems

-• Vendor support provided, when required, through customer-initiated, time-bound remote sessions under customer control
+• Vendor support, when required, via customer-initiated, time-bound remote sessions under customer control

 No replacement of operational tooling is required.